johncarney/sandpoint-backgrounds/README.md

 Choose two ability boosts.
 One must be to Constitution or Wisdom, and one is a free ability boost.

-You're trained in the Society skill and the Hometown Lore skill.
+You're trained in the Society skill and the Sandpoint Lore skill.
 You gain the Hobnobber skill feat.

 ### Militia Member